DougTidwell/dWHoroscopeService/README.md

 Now you should be able to `curl` to the service...but you have to get the IP address of the cluster and the randomly-assigned port number for the `istio-ingress` service.
 You can get the IP address with the `bx cs workers Mailbag` command.
 The port number comes from `kubectl get svc istio-ingress -n istio-system` - look for the port number assigned to port 80.
+(Istio installs itself in the namespace `istio-system`, so you have use `-n` to specify the namespace whenever you're looking for Istio components. )

 To `curl` the service, type `curl {ip_address}:{port}/horoscope/gemini` to get the horoscope for Gemini.
 If you run this several times with the same sign, you'll get the five different versions of the horoscope.
 If you try it with other signs, you'll obviously get other results as well.

+_Note:_ If you use a paid cluster, you get both the IP address and the port from `kubectl get svc istio-ingress -n istio-system`.
+A paid cluster has an external load balancer, so `istio-ingress` has an external IP address.

 ## Installing the Angular 5 front-end